Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

 - op_type_name：op_type_name is the globally unique ID of op. op_type_name is used by OneFlow to confirm op type and then to instantiate op which is used to build the calculation map.
 The relationship between op type and op is similar to the relationship between class and object.
 - op：Logical operators that contain information such as input and output shapes for reasoning.
 But do not contain specific logic for processing data.
 - kernel：The logic of logical op could be different in processing depending on the physical device and data type.
 The specific processing logic at runtime is done by the kernel.
-In brief, op has a one-to-many relationship with the kernel and we can use Python to do the specific operations which are called the `Python Kernel` or [Using C++ Extension Op](./user_op.md).
+In brief, op has a one-to-many relationship with the kernel and we can use Python to do the specific operations which are called the `Python Kernel` or [Extending Op with C++](./user_op.md).
 - The OneFlow kernel is implemented by C++ but the user interface uses Python.
 So you need to write the `Python Wrapper` conventionally to enable the Python Op interface to interact with the C++ kernel.

 ### Development Steps